Business & Corporations - FAQs

-Once the Corporation is Formed, is there Anyone Else That Should be Contacted?
+Once the Corporation is Formed, Who Else Should be Contacted?

 - The Accountant: The Accountant will need to be notified immediately.
 The Accountant will need to get an employer identification number from the IRS and discuss whether or not to make S Corporation tax elections.